-Communications equipment repairers install, sustain, troubleshoot, and repair standard voice, data, video network, communication security (COMSEC), and cryptographic devices in fixed and deployed environments to ensure the ability to communicate and the Military’s continued success.Explore this career outside the military
+Communications equipment repairers install, sustain, troubleshoot, and repair standard voice/data/video networks, cable distribution systems, communication security equipment (COMSEC), and cryptographic devices in fixed and deployed environments to ensure the ability to communicate and the Military’s continued success.Explore this career outside the military

 Communications equipment repairers usually work in repair shops and laboratories on land or aboard ships.